opencv/opencv/doc/tutorials/objdetect/aruco_board_detection/aruco_board_detection.markdown

 In this case the margin is 10.
 - Finally, the size of the marker border, similarly to `generateImageMarker()` function.
 The default value is 1.

+A full working example of board creation is included in the `samples/cpp/tutorial_code/objectDetection/create_board.cpp`

 The output image will be something like this:

 ![](images/board.png)

-A full working example of board creation is included in the `samples/cpp/tutorial_code/objectDetection/create_board.cpp`.

 The samples now take input via commandline via the `cv::CommandLineParser`.
-For this file the example parameters will look like
+For this file the example parameters will look like:
 @code{.cpp}
     "_output_path_/aboard.png" -w=5 -h=7 -l=100 -s=10 -d=10
 @endcode

-Sample video:

-@htmlonly
-<iframe width="420" height="315" src="https://www.youtube.com/embed/Q1HlJEjW_j0" frameborder="0" allowfullscreen></iframe>
-@endhtmlonly

-A full working example is included in the `detect_board.cpp` inside the `samples/cpp/tutorial_code/objectDetection/`.

-The samples now take input via commandline via the `cv::CommandLineParser`.
-For this file the example parameters will look like
-@code{.cpp}
-    -w=5 -h=7 -l=100 -s=10
-    -v=/path_to_opencv/opencv/doc/tutorials/objdetect/aruco_board_detection/gboriginal.jpg
-    -c=/path_to_opencv/opencv/samples/cpp/tutorial_code/objectDetection/tutorial_camera_params.yml
-    -cd=/path_to_opencv/opencv/samples/cpp/tutorial_code/objectDetection/tutorial_dict.yml
-@endcode
-Parameters for `detect_board.cpp`:
-@snippet samples/cpp/tutorial_code/objectDetection/detect_board.cpp aruco_detect_board_keys
-@note To work with examples from the tutorial, you can use camera parameters from `tutorial_camera_params.yml` and you need use custom dictionary from `tutorial_dict.yml`.
-An example of usage in `detect_board.cpp`.

 Refine marker detection
 -----